OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/migration/oh-migrator-0001.md

 # Cause

-This error primarily occurs when OpsHub Integration Manager is not able to establish connection to the database that was used to configure
+This error primarily occurs when <code class="expression">space.vars.SITENAME</code> is not able to establish connection to the database that was used to configure
 database connection details.
 Following are some of the cases in which this error can occur:

 1. If the database user password has expired.